ergonode/frontend/.github/COMMIT_CONVENTION.md

 2. A longer commit **body** *MAY* be provided after the **subject**, providing additional contextual information about the code changes.
 The **body** *MUST* begin one blank line after the description.
 3. A commit **body** is free-form and *MAY* consists of any number of newline-separated paragraphs.

-### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking changes** *MUST* consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., `BREAKING CHANGE: environment variables now take precedence over config files`.

-#### Referencing issues

-Closed bugs should be listed on a separate line in the footer prefixed with "Closes" keyword like this:

-`Closes #234` or in case of multiple issues: `Closes #123, #245, #992`.

 ### Examples